AplaProject/apla-docs-en/source/concepts/faq.rst

 FAQ
 ###

 #.
-In a few words, how would you describe the Genesis platform?
+In a few words, how would you describe |platform|?

     - A blockchain platform, designed to build digital ecosystems on the basis of an integrated application development environment with a multi-level system for the management of access rights to data, interfaces and smart contracts.

 #.
-Does the Genesis platform work on the Bitcoin, Ethereum, or some other blockchain?
+Does |platform| platform work on the Bitcoin, Ethereum, or some other blockchain?

-    - No, the Genesis platform is built on the basis of being its own original blockchain.
+    - No, |platform| is built on the basis of being its own original blockchain.

 #.
-What are the main differences between the Genesis platform and other public blockchain platforms with built-in mechanisms for the execution of smart contracts, such as Ethereum, Qtum, and those still being designed, including Tezos and EOS?
+What are the main differences between |platform| and other public blockchain platforms with built-in mechanisms for the execution of smart contracts, such as Ethereum, Qtum, and those still being designed, including Tezos and EOS?

-    - The Genesis platform features unique functions that cannot be found in the aforementioned blockchain platforms:
+    - |platform| features unique functions that cannot be found in the aforementioned blockchain platforms:

     - Integrated application development environment implemented in a single client software;